astropy/astropy-APEs/APE_public.rst

 5. **Add prefixes**: Add prefixes to the top-most private symbols.
 For modules this makes all their contents private.

-In Astropy core each phase will be be implemented on a per-subpackage basis with individual pull requests.
+In Astropy core each phase will be implemented on a per-sub-package basis with individual pull requests.